top of page

 Tip: This long lasting sun loving, shrubby plant can be

-easily shared with friends and family as cuttings are easy to take.
+shared with friends and family as cuttings are easy to take.

 Flowering currant (Ribes sanguineum).jpg